mercury501/chippotto/README.md

 # chippotto
-A beginner project chip8 emulator, in c++ using visual studio community
+Chip8 emulator learning project, in c++ using SDL2.